ankushchimnani/DSA-Must-Do-Questions/Min Stack/minStackEditorial.md

   1. If X >= M, push X into the stack.
 M remains unchanged.
   2. Else, push 2X - M into the stack.
 Since X < M, change the value of M to X.

-  T be the top element of the stack to be removed, then:
+  Let T be the top element of the stack to be removed, then:
   1. If T >= M, M remains unchanged.
   2. If T < M, then after removing T, value of M changes to 2M-T.